gatsbyjs/gatsby/docs/docs/reference/release-notes/v2.32/index.md

 ## Stable API in beta image plugin

 With this release, [the API for gatsby-plugin-image](https://gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image) can be considered stable.
-We do not expect any breaking changes to be made before general release, and now will just be making bugfixes and minor updates.
+We do not expect any breaking changes to be made before general release, upcoming work will focus on bugfixes and minor updates.
 You can start to [migrate your sites to use the new plugin](https://www.gatsbyjs.com/docs/reference/release-notes/image-migration-guide/), and benefit from the improved performance, new components, and cleaner API.

 ## Support for beta image plugin in Contentful

-This release includes initial support for the beta image plugin in gatsby-source-contentful.
+This release includes initial support for the beta image plugin in `gatsby-source-contentful`.
 This adds a new `gatsbyImageData` resolver to ContentfulAsset nodes, allowing you to use the new image components with your Contentful data.
-This is a first release, and does not yet have proper documentation, but please try it out and report back in [the gatsby-plugin-image RFC](https://github.com/gatsbyjs/gatsby/discussions/27950).
+This is a first release and does not yet have proper documentation, but please try it out and report back in [the gatsby-plugin-image RFC](https://github.com/gatsbyjs/gatsby/discussions/27950).

 ## Default sharp settings in beta image plugin

 Do you always want to generate AVIF images?
 Should your hero image breakpoints support 8K monitors?
 Until now you needed to pass [the relevant options](https://gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image) for every image.
 This release adds support for default options, meaning you can set most options once in gatsby-config and they will apply by default to both dynamic and static images.
-Add a `defaults` object to your `gatsby-plugin-sharp` config, and pass it any valid option except for options such as width and height which make no sense to have a default.
+Add a `defaults` object to your `gatsby-plugin-sharp` config, and pass it any valid option.
+Note that sizing options, e.g. width and height, are not supported as they're image specific.

 ## Support for art direction in beta image plugin

 Art direction is a browser feature that allows you to specify different images to be displayed at different screen sizes.
-This is different from responsive images, which just provides different image resolutions, as it allows you to use completely different images, or different crops of the same image.
+This is different from responsive images, which provides different image resolutions.
 Until now this feature has been missing in the new image plugin, but this release adds a new `useArtDirection` hook, which allows you to art direct your images.
 It does not have full docs, but see [the PR](https://github.com/gatsbyjs/gatsby/pull/29231) for more information and a video featuring a pug in a raincoat.

 ## Performance improvements for larger sites (10000+ pages)